backpackcloud/backpackcloud.github.io/_drafts/episode-2-developers-and-chefs.md

 Solving problems is tricky.
 Use the wrong abstraction and you'd end up hammering a screw.
 S2I is part of the OpenShift CI/CD feature, which requires [Jenkins](https://jenkins.io).
 I really don't like Jenkins, it's not the best abstraction.
 You need 3rd party plugins to make it worth.
 It's like turning a hammer into a screwdriver.
 That put S2I aside.

 Then my friend Daniel told me about [GitLab CI/CD](https://about.gitlab.com/features/gitlab-ci-cd/).
-It has the same idea of S2I and has its own DSL for defining pipelines.
-So I found a nice place for it inside my OpenShift cluster.
+It has the same idea of S2I and has its own Domain Specific Language (DSL) for defining pipelines.
+After a few moments of playing with GitLab CI/CD, I found a nice place for it inside my OpenShift cluster.

+My first defined pipeline was for a Java project.
+The classic build/test/release pipeline.
+GitLab supports variables on projects, which removes some configurations from the DSL file.
+The pipeline was really interesting, until the second Java project.

+I didn't want to repeat myself defining the same boring command for the pipeline steps, so I changed the build image to be a my own custom image with some helpers that allowed me to define the step as a simple `build` command, or even `release`.
+Everything I needed was already inside the image or defined as a variable inside the organization's settings in GitLab.
+Beautiful!

+When a Golang project arrived at my GitLab, I did the same approach and created a build image.
+The same thing for my Ruby projects and so on.
+Now I have a lot of recipes for a gourmet pipeline menu.

+Now I'm wondering if the chef followed the recipe.
+I better eat this before it gets cold.